JamieBort/Portfolio-Website/administrative/fullstack_rebuild_branch_TODO.md

       - moving the following `./assets/`, `./css/`, `./html/`, and `./js/` directories into `./fontend/` and

       - removing the `./index.html` file.

+    - Account for the time(s) when the api call doesn't work.
+Or when the server id down.
+Or when github is down.
+Etc.

   - Do these 5 things together and in sequence: